grab/engineering-blog/_posts/2019-07-04-grab-everyday-super-app.md

 Interpreting user preference from the signals mentioned above is a whole challenge in itself.
 It's important here to note that we are in a constant state of experimentation.
 Slowly but surely, we are continuing to fine tune how to measure content preferences.
 That being said, we look at two areas:

 1.  **Action**.
 We firmly believe that not all interactions are made equal.
 Does liking a card actually mean you like it?
 Do you like things at the same rate as your friends?
 What about transactions, are those more preferred?
 The feed introduces a lot of ways for the users to give feedback to the platform.
-These events include likes, clicks, swipes, views, transactions, and call-to-actions.

-Depending on the model, we can take slightly different approaches.
+These events include likes, clicks, swipes, views, transactions, and call-to-actions. <br />Depending on the model, we can take slightly different approaches.
 We can learn the importance of each event and aggregate them to have an expected rating, or we can predict the probability of each event and rank accordingly.

 2.  **Recency**.
 Old interactions are probably not as useful as new ones.
 The feed is a product that is constantly evolving, and so are the preferences of our users.
 Failing to decay the weight of older interactions will give us recommendations that are no longer meaningful to our users.